FuelLabs/sway-libs/docs/book/src/reentrancy/index.md

 ## Cross Contract Reentrancy

 Cross-Contract Reentrancy is not possible on Fuel due to the use of Native Assets.
-As such, no contract calls are performed when assets are transfered.
+As such, no contract calls are performed when assets are transferred.
 However standard security practices when relying on other contracts for state should still be applied, especially when making external calls.